iiPythonx/xpp/README.md

 }
 ```

-> You can learn more about setting up your project in the [tutorials](./docs/tutorials.md).
+> You can learn more about setting up your project in the [tutorials](https://xpp.iipython.dev/tutorials.html).

 ### Step 3: Execution

 After you are done writing your x++ code, you can execute your x++ project immediately by opening up a terminal and typing:

 ```
-python main.py .
+xpp .
 ```

 Currently, you should see the terminal output: